Cyfrin/Updraft/courses/blockchain-basics/1-basics/12-signing-transactions/+page.md

 Lets recap some of the things covered in this lesson.

-We discovered that transactions on the blockchain are signed using a user's `private key`, the generated `message signature` can then be verified by anyone through a comparison to a user's `public key`.
+We discovered that transactions on the blockchain are signed using a user's `private key`.
+The generated `message signature` can then be verified by anyone through a comparison to a user's `public key`.

 **KEEP YOUR PRIVATE KEY SECURE!**